 The answer lies in purines – compounds found in many foods, particularly in organ meats, some fish, and certain vegetables.
 When your body breaks down purines, it produces uric acid as a byproduct.
 For most people, this uric acid is easily eliminated through urine.
 However, for those with gout, it's a different story.
 Either their bodies produce too much uric acid, or their kidneys struggle to excrete it efficiently, leading to painful accumulations in the joints.

-Can a Meat-Only Diet Help with Gout?
+Can a carnivore diet Help with Gout?

 The carnivore diet is exactly what it sounds like – an all-animal-product diet.
 No fruits, no vegetables, no grains.
 Just meat, fish, eggs, and sometimes dairy.
 It's an extreme version of low-carb diets, taking the concept to its logical conclusion.
 But surely, such a diet must be terrible for gout, right?
 After all, isn't meat one of the primary culprits in gout flare-ups?